-Repairing a Broken Heat Sensor in a Recessed Lighting Fixture
+Repairing A Broken Heat Sensor In A Recessed Lighting Fixture

 The thermal protector, or heat sensor, inside your recessed lighting fixture disconnects the electricity to the light socket when the temperature inside the fixture reaches unsafe levels.
 This safety feature protects your home against accidental fires.
 When the thermal protector breaks, your light bulb begins to cycle off and on at lower temperatures than the rating on the protector is designed to protect against.
 Replace the thermal protector to alleviate this issue.
 Ensure your thermal protector is recommended by your recessed lighting manufacturer or the ratings on the replacement thermal protector matches the original protector's ratings.